A dirty gas grill sits open.

 1. Remove the grates.

-2. Using a spray bottle, cover the grates with vinegar and let sit for about 10 minutes.
+2. Cover the grates with vinegar using a spray bottle and let sit for about 10 minutes.

 3. Use a rag to scrub the grates.
-It may require a grill brush and a little elbow grease, depending on how long it’s been since they’ve been cleaned.
+It may require a grill brush and a little challenging work, depending on how long it has been since they have been cleaned.

 Steam and Clean Method